valleyofdoom/PC-Tuning/README.md

 <h2 id="compatibility-support-module-csm">6.14.
 Compatibility Support Module (CSM)</h2>

 MBR/Legacy requires Compatibility Support Module to be enabled and typically, only the storage and PCIe OpROMs are required, but you can enable all of them if you are unsure.
 Disable CSM if you are using GPT/UEFI with the exception being Windows 7 GPT/UEFI as it requires CSM and OpROMs unless you are using [uefiseven](https://github.com/manatails/uefiseven).
+Disable CSM if you are using Resizable Bar.

 <h2 id="secure-boot">6.15.
 Secure Boot</h2>